kchia/devating-backend/README.md

 ## UX Modifications/Hurdles/Unsolved problems:

-- user profile picture upload we removed
+- User profile picture upload we removed
+- Terminal hurdles install conflicts
+- Merging repo to front-end
+- Pairing hurdles when pulling data
+- Pairing hurdles with Visual Code missing/adding data

 ## Future Add-ons:

-- user authentication & authorization
+- User authentication & authorization
 - Feature to allow user to have calendar access to book for a date
 - Users creating new account to be able to upload an image
 - Chat capability